naterenegar/cell-seg-database/README.md

 - Matplotlib GUI for creating new (unannotated) annotation set from pool of images.

-## Planned Features
+### Integrate an active learning loop into the database

-### Integrate an active learning loop into the database Might look like this:
+Might look like this:
 - Pull JSON files describing which pixels of which images are annotated
 - Construct training set from these annotated pixels (usually in the form of 256x256 subimages)